gregorykan/glass_lake/examples.md

 5a.
 A's positive action is to acknowledge B's previous positive action 5b.
 This acknowledgement reduces ('collapses') 1.2
 5c.
-The interaction is complete
+The interaction is complete, the daimon is played

 ## example 2 (divergent interaction/disagreement/dispute)